Hand Me Down Dobes, Proper Food and Weight

 Interested in Bolt?
 Please fill out your online application today!
 If you are already approved with us, email us at HandMeDownDobes@hmdd.org

-Interested in Ryder?
+Interested in Triton?
 Please fill out your online application today!
-If you are already approved with us, email us at HandMeDownDobes@hmdd.org
+If you are already approved with us, email us at HandMeDownDobes@hmdd.org.

 Stryder